 Developing and maintaining a geodatabase for biodiversity-related datasets

 Agricultural landscapes and associated farming systems are subject to permanent change.
 In order to investigate and evaluate the long-term impacts of land-use and landscape change on biodiversity in the long-run it is essential to develop and maintain a geodatabase that contains biodiversity-related datasets.

 Changes in agricultural land use are driven by environmental, technological, economic, social and political developments.
 In order to analyse and evaluate the impacts of land-use changes on biodiversity at different spatial scales (field, farm, landscape, national) high-resolution spatial data are needed.
-The availability of biodiversity-related datasets is a prerequisite to derive practical recommendations for the development and improvement of future biodiversity monitoring and indicators as well as for the assessment of greening measures of the CAP.
+The availability of biodiversity-related datasets is a prerequisite to derive practical recommendations for the development and improvement of future biodiversity monitoring schemes and indicators as well as for the evaluation of measures of the Common Agricultural Policy (CAP).

 The project aims at developing and maintaining a geodatabase for biodiversity-related datasets to enable long-term and continuous research on topics highly relevant to agri-environmental policy.